02developer/yapper/README.md

 - [ ] Interview format inspired by:
       https://web.archive.org/web/20240419094912/https://resident360.nejm.org/training-resources/patient-communication/the-medical-interview/core-concepts
     - [ ] Users can ask about most topics listed in the outline
-- [ ] Character images generated with DALL-E and then remastered by hand
 - [ ] Program now evaluates the quality of user interactions and provides feedback on communication skills

 ## About the Simulated Patient